isomerpages/enterprisesg-rice/_permits/Permit Application.md

 permalink: /permits/Permit-Application/permalink
 description: ""
 ---
-**What is a Rice Permit required for?**
+**What are the requirements for application?**

+Similar to a licence application, you would require a registered Corppass account.

+**How to apply for a Rice Permit:**

 For all rice consignments, importers are to submit permit declarations for rice imports and exports via the TradeNet® System.
 Click [here](https://www.tradenet.gov.sg/tradenet/login.jsp) to access the TradeNet® page.

-**What are the requirements for application?**

-Similar to a licence application, you would require a registered Corppass account.

 **Find out more!**